Nagoya Grampus

-Based in Nagoya, Aichi Prefecture and founded as the company team of the Toyota Motor Corp. in 1939, the club shares its home games between Mizuho Athletic Stadium (capacity 27,000 and the J.League's oldest serving stadium) and the much larger Toyota Stadium in the city of Toyota (capacity 45,000).
+It was founded as the company team of the Toyota Motor Corp. in 1939, the club shared its home games between Mizuho Athletic Stadium (capacity 27,000 and the J.League's oldest serving stadium) and the much larger Toyota Stadium in the city of Toyota (capacity 45,000).

-Grampus had its most successful season up to 1996 when it was managed by Arsène Wenger, well known for his subsequent exploits at Arsenal.
+Nagoya Grampus had its most successful season up to 1996 when it was managed by Arsène Wenger, well known for his subsequent exploits at Arsenal.
 They won the Emperor's Cup and finished second in the J.League, with their FR Yugoslavia captain Dragan Stojković being named J.League MVP.
 The 1995 success was eclipsed on November 20, 2010, when the club won its first J.League trophy, under the management of Stojković.

-The team's name was derived from two prominent symbols of Nagoya.
+The club's name was derived from two prominent symbols of Nagoya.
 The first is the shachihoko (tiger-headed carp) statues atop Nagoya Castle, also called shachi; this word is a homophone with the Japanese word for orca, a species formerly referred to as "grampus".
 The second is the maru-hachi (circle-eight), Nagoya's official emblem.
 The team's mascot is Grampus-kun, an orca.

+Nagoya Grampus have won 1 J1 League, 2 Emperor's Cup, 2 J.League Cup and 2 Japanese Super Cup in the club history.

 History

-Japan Soccer League era
+Early years as Toyota Motor SC (1939–1991)

+The club was founded as Toyota Motor Soccer Club, the company team of the automobile manufacturer Toyota.
+During the early decades of Japanese corporate football, the team competed mainly in regional competitions and company leagues.
 Toyota Motor SC was overshadowed by its colleague Toyota Automated Loom Works SC (founded in 1946 and which was one of the founding members of the Japan Soccer League).
 When Toyota ALW were relegated to regional leagues in 1968, Toyota Motor saw an opportunity to rise at their expense.

-In 1972, the club was founding members of the JSL's Second Division and its inaugural champions.
+In 1972, Toyota Motor SC was one of the founding members of the JSL's Second Division and its inaugural champions.
 They remained in the JSL until the J.League's founding in 1993.
 They were relegated to the JSL Division 2 in 1977.
-In 1990, the club name was changed to "Nagoya Grampus Eight".

-After a brief return in 1987–88, they were promoted for good in 1989–90 and remained in the top flight for 26 years, until 2016.
+Toyota Motor SC returned to the top tier after finishing as runners-up in the 1989–90 season.
+As Japanese football prepared to transition into professionalism, the club underwent restructuring and in 1990 adopted the name 'Nagoya Grampus Eight', reflecting its connection to the city of Nagoya and local cultural symbols.
+The name "Grampus" refers to the golden shachihoko (often interpreted as dolphin-like creatures) that decorate the roof of Nagoya Castle, while "Eight" derives from the stylised symbol of Nagoya city, which resembles the character for the number eight.